 These are all great gift giving games for Christmas parties, but can be used at any celebration!

 Pro Tip: It is never too early (or too late!) to start working on your Christmas Budget!
 Stay organized and on top of your budget with my affordable Christmas Budget Printables.
 The packet includes 9 templates designed specifically for staying on track with your holiday budget!

 Creative Gift Giving on a Budget

 One of the best ways to save money on presents is to come up with creative gift-giving ideas that cost little or no money at all.
-Most creative gift ideas on a budget require some thought and effort on the givers part – but these are often the most appreciated and heart-felt gifts to receive.
+Most creative gift ideas on a budget require some thought and effort on the giver’s part – but when you give thoughtful gifts, they are often the most appreciated and heart-felt gifts to receive.

 Some of the best gifts on a budget are Do It Yourself presents.
 Many handmade wares cost only $5 to make…yet they make incredibly memorable gifts (which means they are perfect for Christmas on a tight budget!).
 You can make anything from scented sugar scrubs to homemade snow globes to give as budget gifts.